strophe/libstrophe/README.txt

-This is libstrophe, our experimental XMPP C client library.
+This is strophe, our XMPP client library.

 Our goals are:

-    (a) usable quickly
+    * usable quickly
-    (b) well documented
+    * well documented
-    (c) reliable
+    * reliable
-    (d) not suck

-And to implement the complete XMPP spec, but not the historical Jabber bits.

 == Build Instructions ==